The Herpes Rash

 - Flu-like symptoms, such as a fever, headache, tiredness, weakness, or aches and pains

-When does this rash happen? – in a person who has the herpes virus on their body, the average frequency of outbreaks is four to five times per year.
-When a person is not experiencing an active outbreak, a very small number of the herpes virus stays on the body but lies dormant (doesn't do anything).
+When does this rash happen? – in a person who has the herpes virus in their body, the average frequency of outbreaks is four to five times per year in the first year that they have the virus.
+However, the virus affects people differently, so some people will have more, or fewer outbreaks.
+When a person is not experiencing an active outbreak, a the herpes virus stays in the body but lies dormant (doesn't do anything).

 Why does herpes cause a rash?